TUW-GEO/ReconOri/README.md

   - `Unlocked`: change the image orientation to your liking.
 Image is shown above locked ones.
   - `Locked`: the image transformation is fixed.
 Image is displayed below unlocked ones.

 All states are indicated graphically.
 Use the buttons above the map view to control if aerials with the respective state shall be shown or not.

-Tested with QGIS 3.22 LTR, installed with the *standalone installer (MSI)*.
+Tested with QGIS 3.22 LTR and 3.34 LTR on Windows, installed with the *standalone installer (MSI)*.

 May still work with QGIS 3.16.14 *standalone installer (MSI)*.
 Does not work with the QGIS 3.16.14 *network installer*, since that comes with Python 3.7 instead of 3.9.
 Does not work with even older releases, but should work with newer ones.